meetoseh/backend/docs/db/image_file_exports.md

 - `format (text not null)`: the format of the export, e.g., `png`, `jpeg`, `webp`
 - `quality_settings (text not null)`: the quality settings used for the export, which depends on the format, as a json dictionary.
 The keys must be sorted.
-- `thumbhash (text null)`: the thumbhash of this image export: https://evanw.github.io/thumbhash/ as a base64url encoded series of bytes
+- `thumbhash (text not null)`: the thumbhash of this image export: https://evanw.github.io/thumbhash/ as a base64url encoded series of bytes
 - `created_at (real not null)`: when this record was created in seconds since the unix epoch